theodore-norvell/cogent/README.md

 #### How Cogent sees states

-Cogent calls regions, OR states.
-It also calls compound states that don't have multiple regions OR states.
-And it considers the whole diagram an OR state, called the root state.
-Compound states with multiple regions it calls AND states.
+Cogent has it's own way of looking at states, which differs a bit from the UML standard.
+To better understand its error messages, it helps to understand this.

+* Basic states: The same as UML's simple states.
+* AND states: Composite states with multiple regions are called AND states.
+* OR states: The entire diagram is an OR state.
+Composite states with only one region are OR states.
+Regions that have at least one sibling region are also OR states.

 For example in the diagram above:

 * The diagram is an OR state, the root state.
-* A is an AND state and is the only child of the root state
+* `Controller` is an AND state and is the only child of the root state
-* A's two regions are OR states and are its children.
-* C and D are basic states and are the children of one region.
+* `Controller`'s three regions are each OR states and are children of the AND state.
-* F and G are basic states and are the children of the other region.
+* All others are simple states which are children of the OR states representing the regions.

 In the previous diagram, W, W2, W3, and the whole diagram are OR states.
 The single region inside of W, for example, is not considered to be a state.

-It might be logical to consider W to be an AND state with one child (its region) which is an OR state.
-That way all OR states would correspond to a region.
+It might be logical to consider W, W2, and W3 to be AND states, each with one child (its region), which is an OR state.
+That way all OR states would correspond to a region -- if we consider the whole diagram to be a region.
 But this is not the way Cogent sees it.
-(This might change if we every support internal actions)
+(This might change if we every support internal actions.)

-#### Start pseudostates
+#### Initial pseudostates

-Each OR state should have one (and only one) start pseudostate and it should have one and only one transition out of it.
-This transition must go to a sibling state which is not labelled.
+Each OR state should have one (and only one) initial pseudostate and it should have one and only one transition out of it.
+This transition must go to a sibling state and should not have an label.

-However, an OR state with only one child state does not need a start pseudo state.
+As an exception, an OR state with only one child state does not need a initial pseudo state.

 #### Choice pseudostates

 As shown in the examples, choice pseudostates can be used.

-#### Notes

-Notes are ignored.

 #### Final states

 Final states are not supported.
 Completion events are not supported.

+#### Submachines

+Submachines play the same rule in statecharts as subroutines play in programming.

+Submachines are not supported yet.

+Supporting them in the future is fairly important since: PlantUML can have trouble dealing with large complex diagrams.
+And, even if PlantUML did do a good job of rendering large complex diagrams, large complex diagrams can be difficult to understand and review.

+#### Other pseudostates

+* History pseudostates are not supported yet.
+* Junction pseudostates would be easy to support, but I don't know how to make them in PlantUML.
+You can use choice pseudostates with just one exiting edge, instead.
+* Entry and exit pseudostates are not supported yet.
+* Terminate pseudostates are not supported.
+* Fork and join pseudostates are not supported.

 #### Forks, Joins, and other pseudostates

-Are not supported.
+Other pseudostates not supported.

+#### Notes

+Notes are ignored.

 ### State Actions